cloudify-cosmo/docs.getcloudify.org/content/plugins/docker.md

 For more information on importing images, see [docker import command](https://docs.docker.com/reference/commandline/cli/#import).
 For more information on pulling images, see [docker pull command](https://docs.docker.com/reference/commandline/cli/#pull).

-Here is an example of importing from an URL.
+Following is an example of importing from an URL.

 {{< gsHighlight  yaml  >}}